When it comes to Shakespeare, I sometimes feel that over the years I’ve seen the good, the bad and the ugly, on stage and screen.

 Shakespeare done well lifts you up with its sheer brilliance, but I’ve also sat through far too much lazy thigh slapping, hey nonny nonnies and unlikely mix-ups involving twins.
+And who can forget the ripple of laughter welling in an audience before a well-known joke even appears, so we all know they get the gag?

 His mortal enemy is Tullus Aufidius, warlord and commander of Volsci’s armed forces (a gritty performance from Gerard Butler.
 It’s good to see him showing us what he can really do with a decent script, even if he did have to go back 400 years for it).